mozilla-b2g/gaia/apps/camera/README.md

 ## JSDOC

-Generated jsdoc is hosted in [http://mozilla-b2g.github.io/gaia/camera/](http://mozilla-b2g.github.io/gaia/camera/).
-You can generate it locally with following command:
+Generated jsdoc is hosted on [http://mozilla-b2g.github.io/gaia/camera/](http://mozilla-b2g.github.io/gaia/camera/).
+You can generate it locally with the following command:

 ```
 $ gulp jsdoc:camera